abcnews/dailygraphics/Documentation.md

 ## Common issues

-If your data is displaying but not being plotted in the correct coordinates it is likely that you are using a date format different to the default (or the one specified by `parseDateFormat`).
+If your data is displaying but not being plotted in the correct coordinates it is possible that you are either:

+1. Using a date format different to the default (or the one specified by `parseDateFormat`).
 You can either update your dates in the data to use the default date format, or define a `parseDateFormat` that matches the date format you are using.
 See [parseDateFormat](#parseDateFormat) for more information.

+2. The date cells in the Google Sheets are being formatted in the sheet itself.
+This means that what is presented in the sheet is a different format to the underlying data.
+In this case there are two options:
+  1. Change the date cells to be formatted as "Plain text" via the `Format` > `Number` menu.
+  2. Update the `parseDateFormat` to match the underlying data format as seen in the function bar.
+This appears to be `%-m/%-d/%Y` for dates (have not confirmed this works)

 ## Development